 Make sure you wipe the window clean before and after using the refractometer.
 Also, be sure to use a soft tissue.
 Don’t use the ones that have conditioners in them.
 Get the cheapest store brand you can.

-One last note, sometimes you have to move your head up and down or left and right to get a good look at the line.
-If you see a good line without magnification, you should be able to locate it with the magnifier on.
+One last note: sometimes you have to move your head up and down or left and right to get a good look at the line.
+If you see a good line without magnification, you should also be able to locate it with the magnifier in place.
 It takes a lot of practice to get good consistent RI readings!

 Joe Volkel, GG

-I assume you’re using a light reflecting refractometer.
-These have inherent limitations, since you are reflecting light at the intersection of the facet and the lens.
+I assume you’re using a light-reflecting refractometer.
+These have inherent limitations, since you’re reflecting light at the intersection of the facet and the lens.
 Getting a fuzzy refractometer reading is quite normal.
 With smaller stones, obviously, the image is smaller.
 Therefore, less light is returned.
-I believe you are probably expecting more from your refractometer than it can deliver.
+I believe you may be expecting more from your refractometer than it can deliver.